nomad-coe/nomad/docs/setup.md

 to change the downloaded dependency code without having to reinstall after.

 ### Install nomad
-Finally, you can add nomad to the environment itself.
+Finally, you can add nomad to the environment itself (including all extras)
 ```
-pip install -e .
+pip install -e .[all]
 ```

 ## Build and run the infrastructure with docker